PaulienVa/rugbymatch/exercices/Ex3.md

 The only think you should know to integrate spring into a Kotlin application, is the `lateinit` modifier.
 Each property that is initialized through dependency injection, should be marked with this modifier. `lateinit` kan only be used together with the `var` modifier.
 Properties annotated
 The only thing is that classes in Spring are final.
 Spring does not really like that.
 Therefore the Kotlin class need to be `open`.
-As a developer you have two choices: either make this explicit and declare the Spring annotated class as `open class Something` or use the `all-open maven plugin`.
+As a developer you have two choices: either make this explicit and declare the Spring annotated class as `open class SomeSpringBean` or use the `all-open maven plugin` which will do that work for you.
-In this workshop we will choose the explicit option, as we like the concept of class to be final.
+In this workshop we will choose the explicit option.

 The only thing you should know to integrate spring into a Kotlin application, is the `lateinit` modifier.
 Each property that is initialized through dependency injection, should be marked with this modifier. `lateinit` can only be used together with the `var` modifier.
 Properties annotated